GuancheGamer/landing/docs/README.md

 ## Notable events

-* Initial released on October 1st, 2017 (MW3 only)
+* Initialy released on October 1st, 2017 (MW3 only)
 * T6 client released on April 13, 2018
 * First custom map for IW5 released on May 6 2018
 * Shutdown of Plutonium September 21, 2018